-The California Recycling Challenge is a friendly competition with cash prizes for winning schools and a benchmarking tool for K-12 school recycling programs to promote waste reduction activities to their school communities.
+The California Recycling Challenge is a friendly competition with cash prizes for winning schools and a benchmarking tool for K-12 school recycling programs to promote waste reduction activities to their school location only.
 Over a one month period, schools report recycling and trash data which are then ranked according to who collects the largest amount of recyclables per capita, the largest amount of total recyclables.

 With each week’s reports and rankings, participating schools watch how their results fluctuate against other schools and use this to rally their school communities to reduce and recycle more.

 The competition is conducted on a “Per Capita” basis to allow schools/districts of all sizes to participate.
 The program is intended to include the faculty, staff, students, and custodial staff.
 The competition was conducted during the months of March.

 Like “RecycleMania”, “Greensylvania”, and the “Ohio School Recycling Challenge” on which the California K-12 Schools Recycling Challenge has been based, we hope to not only generate enthusiasm for recycling but to teach the K-12 students how recycling benefits their school, their community, and the environment, and what is at stake if we do not increase our recycling rate and divert additional waste from the landfills.